vmware-tanzu-learning/shipkin-style-rules-markdownlint/README.md

     ./install.sh
     ```

--   Optionally merge back you user settings.
+-   Optionally merge back your user settings.
     You can access directly from Visual Studio Code via:

     - `Cmd-,` on Mac OSX